Inverse 3D Microscopy Rendering for Cell Shape Inference with Active Mesh: Introduction

-\textbf{Main contributions:} \\ $\bullet$ We propose a simplified model of the fluorescence microscopy imaging process, combining an mesh description of objects geometry and a simple parameterized point spread function. \\ $\bullet$ We present a differentiable formulation of the Fourier transform of a triangle surface mesh, and its highly-optimized GPU implementation.\\ $\bullet$ We demonstrate the capacity of our differentiable renderer to reconstruct shapes from both artificial and real 3D microscopy images without the need for additional shape-regularization terms.\\
+\textbf{Main contributions:} \\ $\bullet$ We introduce a simplified model of 3D fluorescence microscopy generation, combining a mesh-based object representation with a parameterized point spread function (PSF). \\ $\bullet$ We implement a differentiable Fourier transform of triangle surface meshes parallelized on GPU.\\ $\bullet$ We demonstrate that our differentiable microscopy renderer can accurately infer 3D cellular shapes from both synthetic and real 3D microscopy images without requiring additional shape-regularization terms. \\ $\bullet$ We provide a PyTorch implementation on \href{https://github.com/VirtualEmbryo/deltaMic}{GitHub} \cite{ichbiah_2025_16623962}.